 We cycled 26 kilometers on the beaches of south Goa, taking a lunch break at Colva beach and starting again in glaring sun.
 It felt too hot and sunny but the sea and the crabs kept us entertained.
 Also the many foreign tourists who were either sunbathing, playing with their kids or surfing on the waves.

-This guy was surfing endlessly and a dog had took fancy to his parachute The dog keep following him in the sea wherever he surfed on the waves.
+This guy was surfing endlessly and a dog had took fancy to his parachute The dog kept following him in the sea wherever he surfed on the waves.
 Can you see the dog braving the waves in this picture?
 It was a sight to watch.

 Cycling along the beach was one of the best moments to cherish, and we just soaked into every moment.